jmersonuo/jmersonuo.github.io/Activities/MapDataVisualization.md

 3. Select the `Start from scratch` option.
 4. Click `Customize`.

-**Add components to style your blank map**

-Once the style editor you'll see a blank map, which you will need to add components to get the map to render:

-5. Switch the map projection to use Mercator projection:
-    - Open the Global tab
-    - Click Projection
-    - Under the Projection Name dropdown, select Mercator
-6. Color the basemap:
-    - You will need to add the land and water to the style, as follows:
-    - Click Layers > Components > Land & water.
-    - Click any of the landuse layers and set the Base color to #2c2a92.
-You should now see a blue map with a mercator projection.

 <p align="center">
     <img src= "Images\datavis_createstyle.png" alt="mapbox studio create style page">
 </p>